 No, really, this is a thing.
 It was apparently kicked off by segregationist Robert Whitaker, who in 2006 published a tract known as The Mantra.
 The phrase white genocide has been floating around in white supremacist groups (and among other defenders of white culture) ever since.
 It has come into the US news cycle first with Frazier Glenn Miller's 2014 shooting spree in which he killed three people in the name of preventing such a genocide, and boosted again in 2015 with many white interest groups becoming more vocal in the wake of South Carolina's decision to remove the confederate flag from the grounds of the state capitol.

 As you might expect, the movement is well populated with nuts.
 The official US government petition site, We The People, has petitions like Ask Donald Trump: "Mr. Trump, can you uncuck yourself enough to help us fight White Genocide?" and Investigate why Vester Flanagan wasn't informed that White Genocide is supposed to be carried out non-violently.
 But there are less discombobulated people with the rhetorical skills to present this as a more serious issue.
 Maybe.

-The White Genocide Project (confusingly, they are against it) spends quite a lot of effort in documenting news stories from around the world, from Canada to Croatia to Australia, in which white people are being forced to interact with
+The White Genocide Project (confusingly, they are against a white genocide) spends quite a lot of effort in documenting news stories from around the world, from Canada to Croatia to Australia, in which white people are being forced to interact with

 colored non-white non-Christian non-English-Speaking different people.
 This isn't exactly Americans projecting their issues onto the rest of the world -- the rest of the world is plenty bigoted without America's help -- but it does seem to be a case of America trying to force American terminology onto the rest of the world.